LTCH, LTCHW Investors Have Opportunity to Lead Latch, Inc. f/k/a TS Innovation Acquisitions Corp. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-23, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Latch, Inc. f/k/a TS Innovation Acquisitions Corp. ("Latch" or the "Company") (NASDAQ: LTCH, LTCHW).
+27, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Latch, Inc. f/k/a TS Innovation Acquisitions Corp. ("Latch" or the "Company") (NASDAQ: LTCH, LTCHW).

 Class Period: May 13, 2021 – August 25, 2022